 interferes with another protein HCV uses to reproduce.

-indicated for use by adults with chronic hepatitis C, meaning infection lasting more than six
+use by adults with chronic hepatitis C, meaning infection lasting more than six

 months.
-It is approved for people with HCV genotypes 1 or 4, and
+It is approved for people with HCV genotypes 1 or 4, and for some

 and for retreatment of people who were not cured with previous interferon-based